rubrikinc/rubrik-sdk-for-powershell/docs/reference/Get-RubrikReportData.md

 ```

 ### -limit
-limit the number of rows returned
+limit the number of rows returned, defaults to maximum pageSize of 9999

 ```yaml
 Type: Int32